-- Disabled Disables language versions.
-If your theater only plays soundtracks in one language, it is a good idea to disable this option.
-The XD10 only keeps the last soundtrack language loaded into the XD10. - When changing the Language Versions feature from disabled to enabled, you must delete all contents and reload in order for the XD10 to identify the languages you select.
+Disabled Disables language versions.
+If your theater only plays soundtracks in one

+When changing the Language Versions feature from disabled to enabled, you must delete all contents and reload in order for the XD10 to identify the languages you select.